 The most common reason people purchase sergers for personal use is for making clothing.
 Their ability to finish edges with sturdy overlock stitches allows for more durable garments than the straight stitches achieved with a regular sewing machine – and the fact that they cut the fabric as it is finished makes life a lot easier.
 With a serger it is possible to whip up anything from comfortable gym wear in minutes, to more intricate evening wear with gathered hemlines and decorative trim.
 Adjusting hems on trousers with a professional finish is fast and simple, and sewing projects like flannel pyjamas for the kids are a breeze.

 Sergers, like overlockers, have the ability to give a finished edge, using a blade to cut the fabric as it is sewn, as well as join knits.
 They have the ability to join together fabrics ranging from heavier knits to the lightest silks and organzas, with a wide range of stitch styles.
 Overlockers have a stitch range from 2-4 thread with 4 thread being for stretchier knit materials and 2 thread being ideal for the sheer fabrics.
 The term ‘Serger’ is commonly used to mean ‘Overlocker’ and for all intents and purposes they are the same.
+In fact, in the U.K. the term “Serger” is rarely used, and the machines we know as sergers are called “Overlockers”.
 Technically though the serger has a fifth stitch which allows chain stitching denim seams, and some of the more expensive models have the ability to cover stitch (which is basically a double row of stitches which can easily be achieved with a twin needle on your regular sewing machine)